Bio724D/Bio724D_2025_2026/class_notes/unix_cheatsheet_03.md

   Note that, unlike most commands, `tr` will not take a file as an argument; use `cat` or `echo` to send text through a pipe to `tr`.

   Note also that `tr` operates on a character-by-character basis.
-Use `sed` to substitute or delete strings.
+Use `sed` to substitute or delete strings (see below).

   The default behavior of `tr` is substitution
   - `echo ATGCaa | tr A a`: substitute lower case "a" for uppercase "A"